anupoonja/Credit_Risk_Analysis/README.md

 ![Sm](AddRes/2SMOTE.png)

-Balanced ccuracy score is 66%.
+Balanced accuracy score is 66%.
 The high_risk precision is 1% and Sensitivity is 62%.
 The low_risk precision is 100% and Sensitivity is 69%.